 Odin's work has been published in Analog Science Fiction and Fact, The Great Void Books, Collective Realms, Book XI: a journal of literary philosophy, Eastern Structures, Duende Literary, The Stonecoast Review, and two anthology collections from Enso Publishing.
 He has also self-published three poetry collections, including a chapbook of ELH Haiku.
 He writes avidly for his Medium.com blog @indubitablyodin, with pieces like Hard Work: The Greatest Con, and “Becoming Superman” The Book All Writers Need to Read receiving critical attention.

-Odin obtained his Master's of Fine Arts in Creative Writing from the Stonecoast Program out of the University of Southern Maine.
-Before entering Stonecoast he had received a BFA in Creative Writing from Goddard College.
+Odin is currently a Masters in Library and Information Science student at San Jose State University.
+Prior to this, he obtained his Master's of Fine Arts in Creative Writing from the Stonecoast Program out of the University of Southern Maine.
+Before entering Stonecoast, he received a BFA in Creative Writing from Goddard College.

 As an advisory board-member for Socrates Cafe, an organization dedicated to fomenting deep dialog within society, Odin also serves as editor-in-chief for Socrates Cafe on Medium.

 Odin volunteers as an intern for the EveryLibrary foundation, bringing critical support to libraries the world over during a time of great political and social change.

 In his spare time, Odin plays Dungeons and Dragons, writes fan fiction, and watches more classic science fiction with his partner than is probably healthy.
 He lives in Northern California with his partner and their approximately 9000 murderous cats.